 Notice of Redemption.
 Notice of redemption of each Bond registered in the name of DTC or its nominee is to be given in accordance with the Letter of Representations.
-Notice of redemption of each other Bond, unless waived by the Registered Owner, is to be given by the Bond Registrar not less than 20 nor more than 60 days prior to the date fixed for redemption by first-class mail, postage prepaid, to the Registered Owner at the address appearing on the Bond Register on the Record Date.
+Notice of redemption of each other Bond, unless waived by the Registered Owner, is to be given by the Bond Registrar not less than 20 nor more than 60 days prior to the date fixed for redemption by first-class mail, postage prepaid, to the Registered Owner at the address appearing on the Bond Register as of the 15th day of the month prior to the interest payment date (the "Record Date").
 The requirements of the preceding sentences will be deemed to have been fulfilled when notice has been mailed as so provided, whether or not it is actually received by any Owner.